benblack769/old-reward-surfaces/README.md

 Idea: plot reward surfaces around trained models in [RL baselines zoo](https://github.com/araffin/rl-baselines-zoo)

+Repository contains copies of these models, so it is quite large.

 ### To recreate experiments

 The experiment data in the `vis` folder can be recreated with: